Des Moines Public Schools shares experience with USD 259’s new grading system

 “Those who really want to dig in to figure out where their student is struggling or where their student is excelling, it’s tremendously helpful,” she said.

-According to a recent survey, around 60-percent of DMPS parents support the system.
+According to a recent survey, around 60% of DMPS parents support the system.

 Nelson acknowledged the system is a big change that can be hard to adjust to.